Toyota Celica: Facelift export models

 The Celica RA23, TA23, RA28, and TA28 had a more distinctive bulged hood which was lacking in the TA22 or RA20/21 coupé and in the TA27 and RA25 Liftback but was factory in 1975 on the North American RA22 Celica to accommodate the larger 20R motor.
 The TA22 Celica also had removable vents mounted in the hood which the RA23 and RA28 lacked, while the TA27 and RA25 models had three raised fluted vents inset into the hood.
 The RA series also had an elongated nose to accommodate the larger engine.
 The hood vents, fuel filler cap and interior options were also different between the TA and RA series across the model range.
-The 1976-77 North American Celicas lost their ammeter and oil pressure gauges; they were replaced by warning lamps in the gauge cluster.
+The 1976–77 North American Celicas lost their ammeter and oil pressure gauges; they were replaced by warning lamps in the gauge cluster.

-Up until 1976, U.S. Celicas got either wheel covers (ST, LT) or styled steel wheels with trim rings (GT) in the 13-inch size.
+Up until 1976, US Celicas got either wheel covers (ST, LT) or styled steel wheels with trim rings (GT) in the 13-inch size.
 Starting in 1976, all Celicas got 14-inch styled steel wheels, with trim rings (GT) or without them (ST and LT).

-For 1976–1977, the non-U.S. GT Liftback was also available with the 18R-G twincam engine with a Yamaha head and running gear.
+For 1976–1977, the non-US GT Liftback was also available with the 18R-G twincam engine with a Yamaha head and running gear.
 This engine produced significantly more power than the single-cam 18R.
 Peak power was about 100 kW at 6000 rpm.

 In Australia, the 1971 TA22 Celica was first released with the 1.6-liter 2T motor, as well as the TA23 in the mid-1975 and the RA23 in 1976 with only 2000 1977 RA28s being imported, all with the 2.0-liter 18R-C motor.
 The only two GTs ever imported by the AMI (Australian Motor Industries) which later became Toyota Australia, were a 1971 red TA22 GT and a brown 1973 RA25 GT.
 These vehicles were a special import by Ken Hougham the managing director of AMI for evaluation.
 Just like the TA22 GT, the RA25 GT model was never imported due to the power to weight ratio and higher insurance for the twin-cam motor all of which quickly halted any notion of the GTs becoming a staple in the Celica family in Australia.
-Anecdotally it is reported that a GT was imported for the Japanese Ambassador in 1972.
-Unlike the two AMI GTs, very little is known about this car.